Blue staining in sinks indicates copper pipe corrosion

 If you have well water, any stain or smell that comes from your appliances may make you feel concerned.
-Blue stains in sink from well water are not usually harmful, but they can become a problem if they are not addressed.
+Blue stains in sinks from well water are not usually harmful, but they can become a problem if they are not addressed.
 Learn more about what causes these blue stains, how to clean them, and how to prevent them from recurring.

 Though blue stains may look like they're caused by an artificial substance or dye, they're typically the result of a natural process.
-Blue stains in sink from well water are usually caused by one of the two reasons below.
+Blue stains in sinks from well water are usually caused by one of the two reasons below.
 You should always consider investing in a professional testing kit or service before diagnosing strange-looking water by yourself.

 Copper pipes are generally regarded as safe, but if the water sits inside them for too long, the mineral may begin to dissolve.
 This causes the blue-green stains that you see in a light-colored sink.
 Another tip-off that your drinking water has too much copper in it is that it will taste a little bit metallic.

 You may remember studying pH, acids, and bases as far back as high school chemistry class.
 When your water's pH level is too low, it begins to cause corrosion in your pipes.
-Your pipes become less stable as they corrode, and you may notice blue stains in sink from well water due to the high mineral content of the water.
+Your pipes become less stable as they corrode, and you may notice blue stains in the sink from well water due to the high mineral content of the water.

 First, you should have your water professionally tested.
 Your next step should be to treat it appropriately.
 If your water is low in pH (acid) this is very simple to fix with a calcite acid neutralizer.

 Verify if there are unnecessary electrical appliances or wiring connected to the piping and if the piping system is properly grounded to earth ground.
 Verify to make sure that there is electrical continuity throughout the piping system.
-For instance, the copper piping should not be separated electrically by plastic water filters, sections of plastic pipe, plastic water softener bypass valves, etc. Install jumper cable around these items.
+For instance, the copper piping should not be separated electrically by plastic water filters, sections of plastic pipe, plastic water softener bypass valves, etc. Install jumper cables around these items.

 Get a good home test kit with copper tests so you can do your own testing at home.